Horatio Davies: 1892 general election

 He held on to his seat for Chatham from 1895 to 1906 as a member of the Conservative Party.
 He was returned unopposed in the 1900 general election, but lost in the 1906 election to John Jenkins, one of 29 MPs of the Labour Representation Committee, the predecessor of the Labour Party.

 Later life and death

 In 1898 he was also a magistrate for Kent and one of Her Majesty's Lieutenants for London.
 As a magistrate he was regarded as just, but severe to wrong-doers, while tender-hearted for cases of distress.
 He was made an Officer of the Legion of Honour.
 He was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in 1898.

 He was much travelled, and had recently returned from a trip to South Africa before his death at Watcombe Hall, Torquay, Devon on 18 September 1912.
-Watcombe Hall is a large stuccoed villa on the south-east side of Watcombe Park, created by Isambard K. Brunel out of farmland purchased between 1847 and 1858.
+Watcombe Hall is a large stuccoed villa on the south-east side of Watcombe Park, created by I. K. Brunel out of farmland purchased between 1847 and 1858.
 The estate, comprising 500 acres (208 ha), was sold in 1876 to a Nottingham banker and MP, Colonel Charles Ichabod Wright.